Abroad vs Overseas: Difference and Comparison

 Overseas refers to travelling to countries where one needs to go beyond the ocean or sea.
 The word Overseas is an adjective, one of the eight parts of speech.

-Since overseas is an adjective, it is not preferred in formal writing, such as formal letters, emails, etc. Adjectives are mostly considered to weaken the writer’s point; hence, they are generally avoided if unnecessary.
+Since overseas is an adjective, it is not preferred in formal writing, such as formal letters, emails, etc. Adjectives are mostly considered to weaken the writer’s point; hence, they are avoided if unnecessary.

 A country that is overseas to one’s own country will always be an abroad country as well.
 For example, for an Indian citizen, travelling to the United States would be an overseas journey, but the United States is also an abroad country to India.